“For frequent flyers, the Bose QC 35 II can’t be beat.”

 Is there a better alternative?

-For the audiophile who must have the best sound possible in noisy environments, I prefer the Sony WH-1000XM3.
-For comfort and the best airline noise abatement, the QC 35 II remain my preferred option.
+For the audiophile who must have the best sound possible in noisy environments, take a look at the Sony WH-1000XM3.
+It offers better overall sound quality and is priced around $300.

 How long will it last?